 Skip to main content

-UCAT Calculator: Convert your UCAT Scores into a Percentile Rank
+How to Convert your UCAT Scores into a Percentile Rank

 UCAT ANZ 2022 Summary Test Statistics

 The following table shows the final statistics for candidates who sat the UCAT ANZ, from 1 July – 12 August 2022 (13,891 candidates).
 Another 18 candidates took the test outside the test window and their data are not included in the analysis.
+(Retrieved from UCAT ANZ / Pearson VUE, 2024).

 UCAT ANZ 2021 Summary Test Statistics

-The following table of summary statistics of the scaled scores for UCAT ANZ 2021 should assist you to understand your results in relation to those of other candidates.
+The following table of summary statistics of the scaled scores for UCAT ANZ 2021 should assist you understanding your results in relation to those of other candidates.
 The scaled score range for each cognitive subtest (and the SJT) is 300 – 900 and the range for the Total Score (sum of the four cognitive subtests) is 1200 – 3600.
 A total of approximately 14,000+ candidates sat the UCAT in 2021. (retrieved from UCAT ANZ / Pearson VUE, 2021).

 What does UCAT ANZ say about universities and how will they use UCAT Scores and UCAT Percentile?